-Co-founder and lead designer Dan Black was born in Yorkshire in 1974.
+Our co-founder and lead designer, Dan Black, was born in Yorkshire in 1974.
 His father and grandfather before him had a factory that made shoes and bags.
-He always had a fascination for design and grew up discussing products around the family kitchen table.
+He always had a fascination for design and grew up discussing products around the kitchen table.

 He studied Industrial Design at Northumbria University, where previous graduates include Jony Ive (ex head of design at Apple).
 As part of his degree, he interned at the prestigious consultancies of IDEO (London) and Frog Design (California).
 He graduated in 1996 with a First Class Honours Degree.
 For the first year after graduating, he worked for Studio Brown in Bath.
-Then in 1998, he founded Black+Blum with Martin Blum, his Swiss friend and fellow Northumbria University design graduate, Martin Blum.
+Then in 1998, he founded Black+Blum with his Swiss friend and fellow Northumbria University design graduate, Martin Blum.
 The name Blum comes from the Swiss/Deutch pronunciation (sounding like ‘bloom’) and means ‘flower’.

-In 2010 they launched their first lunch box ‘Box Appetit’.
+In 2010, we launched our first lunch box ‘Box Appetit’.
 It took inspiration from Japan, a country that had developed the designs of Bento lunch boxes into an art form.
 At the time, the West was making do with boring, waxy plastic food containers.
-‘Box Appetit’ was the first adult lunchbox that catered for Western cuisine and presented food beautifully, greatly improving the users eating experience.
+‘Box Appetit’ was the first adult lunchbox that catered for Western cuisine and presented food beautifully - greatly improving the user's eating experience.

-Every product they release is developed in-house and is unique to them.
-They have won over 25 international design awards.
-They are passionate about creating genuinely functional and innovative products that offer something better than what is already on the market.
-To name just a few of their innovations, they were the first company to launch an adult lunch box that organised the contents beautifully and catered for Western foods, a natural charcoal on-the-go filter bottle, a food thermos that incorporated a non-folding spoon, an all stainless steel leak-proof lunch box, a lightweight leak-proof glass lunch box.
+We were the first company to launch an adult lunch box that organised the contents beautifully and catered for Western foods, a natural charcoal filter on-the-go bottle, a food thermos that incorporated a non-folding spoon, an all stainless steel leak proof lunch box, and a lightweight leak proof glass lunch box.
 In this very crowded and competitive on-the-go market, our aim is to create the best quality products that you don’t need to buy again.

-Their products are sold in over 60 countries and in over 1000 stores from museum/design shops such as MoMA NY, to supermarkets such as Wholefoods.
-They are personally used by some of the most well known food experts, nutritionists and clean living advocates the world over and they continue to create innovative designs that encourage people to lead a healthy and sustainable lifestyle.
+Today, our products are sold in over 60 countries and in over 1000 stores from museum/design shops such as MoMA NY, to supermarkets such as Wholefoods.
+We are personally used by some of the most well known food experts, nutritionists and clean living advocates globally and we continue to create innovative designs that encourage people to live sustainability, be healthier and make meal times brighter.